Canon’s budget full-frame DSLR has had an overhaul – but does the EOS 6D Mark II perform in the areas where its predecessor fell short?

 Click the images below to see a larger view.

 These images were underexposed by 2EV, and recovered to 0EV in Lightroom with all noise control turned off.
 Noise in the shadows looks more obvious in the EOS 6D Mark II image than in the EOS 6D image.

 The EOS 6D Mark II is undoubtedly a more capable camera than its predecessor.
 The more sophisticated AF and increased frame rate make it a much better all-rounder, and it combines this flexibility with full-frame image quality at a good price.
 The entire EOS range has moved on though, and it’s worth looking at other options.

 The EOS 5D Mark III offers full-frame image quality at about the same price, along with an AF system that’s arguably still more advanced in some respects, and an overall feature set designed more specifically for professionals.
 The EOS 7D Mark II certainly has a more advanced AF system and a faster frame rate than the EOS 6D Mark II, and is considerably cheaper, so if action on a budget is a priority, that might be a better option.
 Nevertheless, the EOS 6D Mark II should certainly be on the table for a pro who’s starting out and wants full-frame image quality on a limited budget.
 It may still be an unlikely option as a main body for many, but if an extra EOS 5D Mark IV body, for example, would tug at the purse strings too tightly, the greater versatility of the EOS 6D Mark II relative to its predecessor means it’s also a much more viable option as a backup.

-Ian Fyfe is a Cambridge-based photographer and writer who's been reviewing cameras for five years.
+Ian Fyfe is a Cambridge-based photographer and writer who’s been reviewing cameras for over five years.